We all want to be the go-to person in our field, right? We all want to be that number one choice for our customers.

 Well, one of the most effective ways is through blogging.

 But there’s more to blogging than meets the eye.
-And to really grow a successful blog that works for you and your business, it’s a good idea to follow these guidelines.
+And to really grow a successful blog that works for you and your business, it’s a good idea to follow these three best practices.

-Many people feel reluctant to give away their best kept secrets.
+Many business owners often feel reluctant to give away their best kept secrets.
 I mean, if you’re giving that information away for free, nobody’s going to actually buy your product or service, right?

-That means showing you understand the challenges your reader is facing, and providing actionable tips they can implement to get those quick wins they’re after.
+You do that by showing your reader you understand the challenges they’re facing, and by providing actionable tips they can implement to get those quick wins they’re after.

-Every piece of content you create should tackle those big problems.
-They should offer tangible results.
+Every piece of content you create should address their big problems.
+It should offer tangible results.

 Because by providing real value to your audience you’ll set yourself apart.
 It creates that trust factor.
 And if they subscribe to your blog and become a loyal reader, you cover the two other important pieces of the puzzle too – the know and like factors.